Knowing how to use the Clone Stamp tool in Photoshop is essential when editing photos.

 Remove Skin Imperfections With the Clone Stamp Tool in Photoshop

-Now zoom in on the area with the skin imperfections you want to remove with the clone stamp.
+Now zoom in on the area with the skin imperfections you want to remove with the Clone Stamp tool.

-It’s better now to zoom in all the way to 100%.
+It’s best to zoom in all the way to 100% for this process.

-This is what makes this an excellent technique to remove skin imperfections.
+This is what makes this an excellent technique for removing skin imperfections.
 It allows you to target specific details that you want to remove.

-In this case, it will only affect the darker coloured mole and make it lighter to match the skin around it.
+In this case, it will only affect the darker-colored mole and make it lighter to match the skin around it.
 The rest of the skin will stay untouched.

-Set the brush mode to ‘Darken’ and the opposite will happen.
+If you set the brush mode to Darken, the opposite will happen.

 Step 4: Paint Over the Imperfection

-It takes practice to master the use of the clone stamp in Photoshop but it’s well worth it.
-It won’t blend pixels like the healing brush tool.
-This gives you full control.
+It takes practice to master the use of the Clone Stamp in Photoshop, but it’s well worth it.
+It won’t blend pixels like the Healing Brush tool.
+This gives you full control of the final result.

 Start with easy Photoshop projects like removing dust spots or small skin imperfections.

 Once you master this, you can move on to removing objects or even people.
 Always look out for patterns when you think you’re finished.
 Patterns give away the fact that you’ve removed an object, and it looks unnatural.

-Also, only use the clone stamp when necessary and for certain types of photography.
-Don’t remove objects from a photo if you’re practising photojournalism or documentary.
-It’s just not done.
+Also, only use the Clone Stamp tool when necessary and for certain types of photography.
+Don’t remove objects from a photo if you’re practicing photojournalism or documentary.